balena-io-modules/dockerignore/README.md

   - this is also modeled directly from [docker's implementation](https://github.com/docker/docker-ce/blob/7d44629ea2c739e7803acc77b84ee8dd2a8c4746/components/engine/pkg/fileutils/fileutils.go)

 #### What's the same as `ignore`?
-- The entire API (Infate we even reuse the same `index.d.ts` file for TypeScript definitions)
+- The entire API (In fact we even reuse the same `index.d.ts` file for TypeScript definitions)

 ##### Tested on